YottaDB/YDBDoc/ProgGuide/ioproc.rst

 IKEY="key_name [IV]"

-key_name is case-sensitive and must match a key name in the "files" section of the gtmcrypt_config file.
+key_name is case-sensitive and must match a key name in the "files" section of the ydb_crypt_config file.
 The optional IV specifies an initialization vector to use for encryption and decryption.

 For more information, refer to the description of KEY deviceparameter of OPEN or USE.